The Most Stylish London Hotels for Under $300 a Night

 Courtesy of the Academy

-Eyeglass-shaped mirrors on pink wall over bed and next to a decorative white screen between rooms
+Eyeglass-shaped mirror on pink wall above bed and next to decorative white screen between rooms

 Playful touches abound throughout the Art’otel London Battersea Power Station, including eyeglass-shaped mirrors in guest rooms.